rachelnertia/rachelnertia.github.io/_posts/2016-11-16-weak-ptr-fun-times.md

 Disadvantages include:

-- Wasteful of main memory. sf::Texture has many members, most of which we will not touch, so those will make RenderComponent significantly larger.
+- It's wasteful of main memory. sf::Texture has many members.
+I'm probably never going to use most of them.
-- Wasteful of GPU memory.
-If two RenderComponents use example.png, two copies of it will be sitting in memory.
+- It's wasteful of GPU memory.
+If two RenderComponents use example.png, two copies of it will be sitting in the graphics card's memory.
+Why load an asset twice?
 This would also be wasteful of main memory because the sf::Textures would be identical too.

 I can solve the first disadvantage by having RenderComponent own a pointer to an sf::Texture instead.